grilme99/PlayFabForRoblox/docs/install.md

 - This SDK should **not** be used from the client.
 "Client-side" APIs should still run on the server but should have the clients `SessionTicket` or `EntityToken` passed to them.
 - A `SessionTicket` and `EntityToken` can expire after a period of time.
 You should design your system with this in mind and be able to log the client back in, should one expire.
 - You should store each players `SessionTicket` and `EntityToken` in a centralized store, like [Rodux](https://roblox.github.io/rodux), so that they can be accessed by any script that needs them.
+- Almost all PlayFab SDK documentation applies here as well.
+It would be best if you referred to the official PlayFab documentation and forums *before* making an issue for this SDK.